Type 997 Artisan radar

 The Type 997 Artisan has a range of 200 m – 200 km at 30 RPM and is reportedly capable of tracking more than 900 targets at once.
-BAE Systems state that Artisan is capable of tracking targets the size of small birds or tennis balls travelling at Mach 3 with "unrivalled detection performance and world beating electronic protection measures against even the most complex jammers".

-Brazil became the second country to operate the radar, with the purchase of LPH PHM Atlântico from Royal Navy in 2018.
+BAE Systems states that Artisan is capable of detecting objects as small as a tennis ball and travelling at three times the speed of sound more than 25km away.
+Artisan can cut through radio interference equal to 10,000 mobile phone signals.
+This modern radar can defend against complex radar jamming.

 Operators

 List of countries that use or will use the Artisan: